mapmeld/crossword-arabic/README.md

 Make crosswords from a word list using command line.

-Prerequisites: NodeJS and fonts which support your language (preferably Noto Sans Arabic)
+Prerequisites: NodeJS and fonts which support your language (preferably Noto Sans Kufi Arabic)

 ```bash
 npm install crossword -g